 Q. Is health insurance required?
 What do I do if I am not covered?

 A. Yes, health insurance is required.
 If you are not presently covered, we would be happy to provide you with information about acquiring short-term coverage.
-Contact your Roadie Manager if you have further questions.
+Contact your Roadie Coordinator if you have further questions.

 Q. I have special medicines that require refrigeration.
 What should I do?